dbaldridge-lab/htcf/data_provenance.md

-### Capturing information about software that was used to generate data
+### Document names and versions of software used to generate data
 Consider outputting the current git commit to logs or capture manually as you process data.
 ```
 git log -1 --pretty=format:"%h - %s"